Timeraa/AutoPM/README.md

 # Auto Package Manager

-Simple script to detect unused dependencies and missing dependencies and functions to automatically install/remove those.
+Simple module to detect unused dependencies and missing dependencies and functions to automatically install/remove those.

 ## Compatability